 Seems like you never have a popsicle handy when you really want one.
 So, the smart move is to go ahead and pop them in the freezer now before that summer heat wave rolls around.

 These lilac and lemonade popsicles are a definite upgrade from the artificial mystery flavors you had in popsicles as a kid.
-And, you can make them even more unique with your choice of raw & unfiltered Local Hive Honey to give them that local flavor.
+And, you can make them even more unique with your choice of raw & unfiltered Local Hive Honey to give them that unique flavor.

 Prep Time: 5+ Hours